livetrails/targetjs/README.md

 ## 🚀 Why TargetJS?

-2. Unified State: State isn't "elsewhere".
-It's built into every Target.
+1. Unified State: State isn't "elsewhere".
+It is built into every Target.
-3. Animation by Default: High-performance animations are baked into the logic.
+2. Animation by Default: High-performance animations are baked into the logic.
-4. Ultra-Compact: Write 30% to 70% less code than standard frameworks.
+3. Ultra-Compact: Write 30% to 70% less code than standard frameworks.
-5. Lower Cognitive Load: Code reads from top to bottom, exactly how the user experiences the interaction.
+4. UI as Sequence: Code describes the UI story from top to bottom, exactly how the user experiences the interaction: "When this finishes, do that."
-6. Zero Boilerplate Async: Target can handle the "wait" for you.
+5. Zero Boilerplate Async: Targets can handle waiting for asynchronous operations automatically.

 ## ⚡ Quick Start (30 Seconds)